phanturne/rag-project/python_backend/experiment/parsed_data.md

 If you withdraw from a course, “W”s are visible on your transcript, but they have no impact on your GPA.
 If you retake a course from which you previously have withdrawn, the “W” from your first attempt and the new grade from that class both will appear on your transcript.

-2. What are the grade/GPA requirements to remain active in the program?
+# 2. What are the grade/GPA requirements to remain active in the program?

 Please visit http://www.catalog.gatech.edu/rules/6/ and https://registrar.gatech.edu/info/academic-standing and review this information carefully.
 Please note that your academic standing is based on your cumulative GPA and/or your term GPA.
 For MS students, the minimum GPA to remain in good academic standing is 2.7.
 However, please note that you must earn a cumulative GPA of 3.0 or higher in order to meet the graduation requirements.
 For information on how to calculate your GPA, please refer to the Registrar’s website.

-3. Does the grade substitution policy apply to graduate students?
+# 3. Does the grade substitution policy apply to graduate students?

 A grade substitution policy has been approved for graduate students.
 Please visit https://catalog.gatech.edu/rules/5/ and https://registrar.gatech.edu/info/applying-for-graduate-grade-substitution for information regarding eligibility.

-4. How do OMSCS students apply for a graduate grade substitution?
+# 4. How do OMSCS students apply for a graduate grade substitution?

 The grade substitution form is available on the Registrar’s Office’s website and must be completed via DocuSign by the established deadline.
 Please be sure to use your advisor’s direct email address (NOT oms-advising@cc.gatech.edu) when submitting this form.

-5. When does the graduate grade substitution policy take effect?
+# 5. When does the graduate grade substitution policy take effect?

 The new policy takes effect starting with the Summer 2022 semester under the 2022-2023 academic catalog.

-6. Is the graduate grade substitution policy retroactive?
+# 6. Is the graduate grade substitution policy retroactive?

 No, the policy is not retroactive.
 The “C”, “D”, or “F” grade to be substituted must have been earned in a course taken during or after the Summer 2022 semester.
 The new policy does NOT apply to courses taken prior to Summer 2022.

+Click here to return to Table of Contents
 ---
-# 7. Is academic standing impacted/recalculated retroactively once the graduate grade substitution has been applied to a student’s record?</h7>
+# 7. Is academic standing impacted/recalculated retroactively once the graduate grade substitution has been applied to a student’s record?

 Yes, a student’s academic standing would update once the grade substitution had been applied.
 For example, if a student’s first attempt was during the Summer 2022 semester, and an unsatisfactory grade was earned, and then the course was repeated successfully in Fall 2022, then the academic standing for Summer 2022 would be updated (since the original grade would be excluded from the cumulative GPA) and would be built upon once the grade substitution had been applied.

-# 8. Will the grade substitution be visible on a transcript?</h7>
+# 8. Will the grade substitution be visible on a transcript?

 Yes, the student’s transcript would show the original grade with a comment of “Excluded grade substitution”.

-# 9. Is there a minimum grade that a student must earn to be approved for a grade substitution?</h7>
+# 9. Is there a minimum grade that a student must earn to be approved for a grade substitution?

 Students do not have to earn a minimum grade to request a grade substitution.
 For example, a student could earn a “D”, repeat the course and earn a “C”, and apply for a grade substitution.

-# 10. If students with undergraduate degrees from Georgia Tech have previously been approved for undergraduate grade substitutions, would they be permitted to apply for one at the graduate level?</h7>
+# 10. If students with undergraduate degrees from Georgia Tech have previously been approved for undergraduate grade substitutions, would they be permitted to apply for one at the graduate level?

 Yes, the grade substitution policy “resets” at the graduate level.

-# 11. Does the graduate grade substitution policy impact BSMS students in any specific way?</h7>
+# 11. Does the graduate grade substitution policy impact BSMS students in any specific way?

 No, both the undergraduate and graduate grade substitution policies can be applied to BSMS students.
 When they are BS students, they will follow the undergraduate grade substitution policy.
 When they matriculate into the graduate level, they will then follow the graduate grade substitution policy.

-# 12. If undergraduate Georgia Tech students enroll in graduate-level GT courses, which grade substitution policy would be in effect (undergraduate or graduate)?</h7>
+# 12. If undergraduate Georgia Tech students enroll in graduate-level GT courses, which grade substitution policy would be in effect (undergraduate or graduate)?

 The grade substitution policies are based on a student’s level (undergraduate or graduate), not the course level.
 For example, if undergraduate students complete graduate-level courses, they will follow the undergraduate grade substitution policy.

-# 13. Are exceptions to the graduate grade substitution policy possible?</h7>
+# 13. Are exceptions to the graduate grade substitution policy possible?

 The grade substitution policy (including, but not limited to, course eligibility, number of courses, time limits, and deadlines) is not subject to exceptions.

-# 14. Can the graduate grade substitution policy be petitioned to the Graduate Institute Curriculum Committee?</h7>
+# 14. Can the graduate grade substitution policy be petitioned to the Graduate Institute Curriculum Committee?

 The graduate grade substitution policy may NOT be petitioned to the Graduate Institute Curriculum Committee.

-# 15. Are OMSCS students required to opt into the graduate grade substitution policy in order to graduate?</h7>
+# 15. Are OMSCS students required to opt into the graduate grade substitution policy in order to graduate?

 No, OMSCS students are NOT required to opt into the graduate grade substitution policy if they do not wish to do so.
 OMSCS students are eligible for graduation if they are meeting all MSCS degree requirements, even without opting into the graduate grade substitution policy.

-# 16. If I earn a “D” in a course, can it count toward my OMSCS degree?</h7>
+# 16. If I earn a “D” in a course, can it count toward my OMSCS degree?

 Courses in which a student earns less than a “C” cannot be counted toward the OMSCS degree.
 Please note that these grades still will be factored into your overall cumulative GPA and cannot be removed from your record, unless you opt into the graduate grade substitution policy.

-# 17. If I do not earn the required grade in a course, or if I withdraw from a course, am I required to repeat the course in a later semester?</h7>
+# 17. If I do not earn the required grade in a course, or if I withdraw from a course, am I required to repeat the course in a later semester?

 If the course is required for your specialization, and there are no other course options within that specific area of your specialization that you can take instead (since substitutions are not permitted), then you must retake the course and earn the required "B" or better for specialization/foundational courses.
 However, if there are other course options available within that specific area for your specialization, then you may choose to enroll in a

-Click here to return to Table of Contents
 ---
 different course to satisfy the requirement.

 If the course would count as a “free” elective, you have the option of retaking it to earn the required “C” or better for “free” electives, or you may choose to enroll in a different course to satisfy your “free” elective requirement.

 # 18. Is there a limit to how many times I can withdraw from and/or repeat a course?

 There is no specific limit to how many times a student may take and later withdraw from and/or repeat a specific course.
 However, please keep in mind the degree requirements outlined in this document and the academic catalog, including the satisfactory academic progress requirements, the six-year requirement, and the graduate grade substitution policy.

 # 19. How is my academic standing impacted if I withdraw from or do not enroll in a semester?

 It is our understanding that if you withdraw from or do not enroll in a semester, and you do not have any new grades that would change your status, then your academic standing from the previous semester would carry over.
 Therefore, if you were on academic warning or academic probation after your last enrolled term, then this status would carry over to the next term as long as you did not have any new grades to change your academic standing.

 There is an exception to this, as it relates to making satisfactory academic progress in the program.
 As noted above, if you are withdrawing semester after semester without successfully completing a course, your academic standing in the program could be impacted.

 # 20. If I am on academic warning or academic probation, am I allowed to withdraw from a course/semester?

 As long as you do not have a hold on your account, you should be able to withdraw from a course/semester, even if you are on academic warning or academic probation.
 As stated previously, if you were to withdraw from the semester, and you did not have any new grades that would change your status, then your academic standing from the previous semester would carry over.
 Therefore, if you were on academic warning or academic probation after your last enrolled term, and you did not have any new grades that would change your status, then your academic standing would carry over to the next term.

 There is an exception to this, as it relates to making satisfactory academic progress in the program.
 As noted above, if you are withdrawing semester after semester without successfully completing a course, your academic standing in the program could be impacted.

 # 21. By when do I need to resolve an “I” grade?